netguru-training/pairguru/README.md

   * Create new branch with this setup - it will be propagated to public repo
   * Push branch to [pairguru](https://github.com/netguru/pairguru).
 It will be propagated to public repo
   * Specify in this task description that it should be solved on this branch
+* If you change something in the repo please try to update ruby/rails/gems versions to the latest.